Carrotoplia/en.javascript.info/1-js/02-first-steps/04-variables/article.md

 That might seem shorter, but we don't recommend it.
 For the sake of better readability, please use a single line per variable.

-The multiline variant is a bit longer, but easier to read:
+The multiline variant is a bit taller, but easier to read:

 ```js
 let user = 'John';